 - When people don’t believe there’s no reflectors.
 Meaning they don’t react.

 - When somebody answers to a question they don’t like there likely lying and they might be frustrated.

 - A gratitude smile means your happy but up to something.

-- Their are many way to detect if people are lying but the most important thing is why are they lying.
+- There are many ways to detect if people are lying but the most important thing is why are they lying.